Luke 12:13-21 · Luke · Updated April 25, 2026

 Summary

-In the passage from Luke 12:13-21, Jesus is addressing a crowd in 1st century Judea.
-The scene begins when someone from the crowd asks Jesus to intervene in a family inheritance dispute, requesting that Jesus instruct his brother to share the inheritance with him (12:13).
-Jesus responds by questioning his role as a judge in such matters and then warns the crowd about the dangers of greed, stating that life is not about accumulating possessions (12:14-15).
-This sets the stage for the parable that follows, which Jesus uses to illustrate his point.
+Jesus addresses a crowd in 1st century Judea in the passage from Luke 12:13-21.
+Someone from the crowd asks Jesus to intervene in a family inheritance dispute, requesting that Jesus instruct his brother to share the inheritance with him (12:13).
+Jesus responds by questioning his role as a judge in such matters and warns the crowd about the dangers of greed, stating that life is not about accumulating possessions (12:14-15).
+This introduction leads to the parable that follows, illustrating his point.

 Chiastic structure